Shi Shi (giant panda)

-Shi Shi (石石 (Shí Shí); c.
-1970s – d.
-July 5, 2008), or "Rock", was a male giant panda who briefly stayed at the San Diego Zoo.
-He was the father of Hua Mei.
+Shi Shi (石石 (Shí Shí, Rock Rock); c.
+1977 – July 5, 2008) was a male giant panda who briefly stayed at the San Diego Zoo.
+Bai Yun was artificially inseminated with Shi Shi's sperm, resulting in the birth of Hua Mei, the first panda to survive adulthood in the United States.
+He was replaced by Gao Gao as Bai Yun's mate in 2003 and sent back to China after veterinarians deemed Shi Shi too old to be part of the mating program.

-History
+Life

-Shi Shi was taken from the wild in Sichuan, China in 1992.
-He was rehabilitated and sent to San Diego Zoo as the mate for Bai Yun in 1996.
-In 1999, Bai Yun was artificially inseminated with sperm from Shi Shi and Hua Mei was their offspring.
-It was eventually determined that he was much older than was originally assumed, and he was replaced by Gao Gao as Bai Yun's mate.
+Shi Shi was born around 1977 in the wild in Sichuan, China, and was rescued in 1992.
+He was rehabilitated and sent to the San Diego Zoo as the mate for Bai Yun on September 10, 1996, making them the first pandas sent to California, but he was not in the mood to mate, since he was uninterested.
+To prevent the two pandas from fighting, Bai Yun was artificially inseminated with Shi Shi's sperm in 1999, and, on August 21, she gave birth to Hua Mei, who was the first giant panda born in the United States to grow into adulthood.

+Veterinarians eventually determined that Shi Shi was much older than was originally assumed, and in 2003, he was sent back to China and replaced as Bai Yun's mate by Gao Gao, with whom she gave birth to five additional cubs.
 Shi Shi lived out his remaining years in China at the Guangzhou Zoo and died on July 5, 2008.
+The Smithsonian National Zoo was expected to receive Shi Shi's frozen sperm after his death.